deksa89/FarmApp-DRF-React/README.md

 ## Overview
 The Product Management App is a web application built using React and Django REST framework.
 It allows users to manage a list of products, including viewing, adding, editing, and deleting products.
 The app supports multiple product categories and uses user authentication for managing products.

+I made this app to get to know Django REST framework better and learn how to make it work with React.
+This was initially only a branch on my repository OPG-app that I made for for job evaluation process but eventually made whole new project.

 ## Features
 View Products: Display a list of products with their details.
 Add Product: Add a new product with a category, name, and detail.